Skip to content

 Best Stylus Cleaning Fluids:

-UV or ultrasound cleaning is the most effective method, although there aren’t many models available.
-The Hudson HiFi cleaner is the only readily available product.
-This is the most scientifically advanced technology for cleaning the stylus.
+From my experience UV or ultrasound cleaning is the most effective method, although there aren’t many models available.
+The Hudson HiFi cleaner is the only readily available product that I’m currently aware of.
+This is the most scientifically advanced technology for cleaning the stylus and I can confirm that it does a solid job.

 Otherwise, gel cleaners are your second-best choice.
 Mainly for the fact they are easy to use, portable, and fast.
 You don’t have to fiddle around mixing rubbing alcohol or finding a good brush.

-There are loads of stylus gel cleaners available; the DS Audio ST-50 is one of the best products, albeit expensive.
+There are loads of stylus gel cleaners available; the ONZOW ZeroDust is one of the best products, albeit a little pricey.
 You can pick up decent gel cleaners for around $40 / £33.

 Before looking at the stylus cleaning techniques, let’s first clean the overall turntable unit.
 This will help to prevent old dust and dirt from immediately re-dirtying your stylus.